dennisjl/TMM4100/README.md

 __Access network:__ the network that physically connects an end system to the first router.
 Does this on a path from end system to other distant end system.

+__DSL:__ (Digistal subscriber line): The most prevalent type of broadband residentaial access.
-Today, the most prevalent types of braodband residential access are __DSL__ (Digital subscriber line).
-One typically obtains DSL Internet access from the same local telephone company that provides wired local phone access.
-Phoneline carries both data and traditional phone signals simultaneously, which are encoded at different frequencies.
-This approach makes the DSL link appear as if there were 3 separate links, -----> phone and internet connection can shre DSL link
+* Typically obatined from local phone company that provides wired local phone access.
+* Phoneline carries both data and traditional phone signal at different frequencies.
+** Makes DSL link appear as if there were 3 separate links, ----> phone and internet connection can share DSL link

-* Important characteristic of cable internet access is that its a shared broadcast medium.
+Important characteristic of cable internet access:
+* It is a shared broadcast medium
 * Every packet sent by the head end travels downstream on every link to every home
 * Every packet sent by a home travels upstream channel to head end